autogluon/tabrepo/README.md

 # TabRepo

+## TabArena

+TabArena code is currently being polished.
+Documentation for TabArena will be available soon.

+For now, please refer to our example scripts: https://github.com/TabArena/tabarena_benchmarking_examples/tree/main

+## Introduction

 TabRepo contains the predictions and metrics of 1530 models evaluated on 211 classification and regression datasets.
 This allows to compare against state-of-the-art AutoML systems or random configurations by querying precomputed results.
 We also store and expose model predictions so any ensembling strategy can also be benchmarked